nicholasbay/PitStop/deployment.md

 Maybe I can spin up a separate service solely for running cron jobs...
 Until then, the parking spots data would have to be manually updated.

+> Edit: Parking spots are now updated monthly using APScheduler inside the FastAPI server directly (i.e., instead of running the update scripts externally, it now runs as part of the server).

 ## Frontend

 Straightforward.
 Used a Node base image and followed some articles online for writing the Dockerfile [[1](https://medium.com/@itsuki.enjoy/dockerize-a-next-js-app-4b03021e084d)].
 Had to reconfigure 2 things: